ACCESS-NRI/access-nri-intake-catalog/docs/usage/telemetry.rst

    We collect data on the fields specified above.
-In addition, we do not record all function calls made in a ARE Session, only a specific subset of those that are made on the ACCESS-NRI Intake Catalog functionaliy.
+In addition, we do not record all function calls made in a ARE Session, only a specific subset of those that are made on the ACCESS-NRI Intake Catalog functionality.
 An up to date list of these functions can be found `here <https://github.com/ACCESS-NRI/access-py-telemetry/blob/main/src/access_py_telemetry/config.yaml>`_.

    No data that could identify a specific user is collected.
 In future, we may begin to collect fully anonymised